Becoming Who We Are

-Becoming Who We Are is the first studio album from Kings Kaleidoscope with label partner Tooth & Nail Records.
-It is their third offering after 2014's Live in Color (EP) on Bad Christian Records and 2013's independently made Joy Has Dawned (EP).
+Becoming Who We Are is the debut studio album by Kings Kaleidoscope with label partner Tooth & Nail Records.
+It is their third release after 2014's Live in Color (EP) on Bad Christian Records and 2013's independently made Joy Has Dawned (EP).
 The album came out on October 28, 2014.

 Upon its release, it was acclaimed by various music reviewers, who highlighted its eclectic and experimental musical nature.
 It has been noted as an unconventional work in the world of modern worship music, and is credited with pushing the genre's boundaries with an unclassifiable style.

 Composition

 Reviewers acknowledged the album's musical eclecticism, from "autotune usage" to "a ska-like horns section" to "strong hip hop influences" to "an orchestral string section".